 We saw cleaning schedules for the premises.
-The practice was clean when we inspected and patients confirmed that this was usual.
+The practice was clean when we inspected.

 The practice had policies and procedures in place to ensure clinical waste was segregated and stored appropriately in line with guidance.

 The practice carried out infection prevention and control audits twice a year.
 The latest audit showed the practice was meeting the required standards.